plastilinn/docs/pages/sections/Goals.md

 ## 👉 Example (SpaceX)

-🎯#goal Increase personal wealth through the growth of their shares in SpaceX.
+<div style="background-color: #f5f5f5; padding: 10px;">🎯#goal Increase personal wealth through the growth of their shares in SpaceX.

 🎯#goal Gain personal recognition in the technology and scientific fields.